-- the operator's environmental, health and safety record; - compliance with International Maritime Organization, or IMO, standards and the heightened industry standards that have been set by some energy companies; - shipping industry relationships, reputation for customer service, technical and operating expertise; - shipping experience and quality of ship operations, including cost-effectiveness; - · quality, experience and technical capability of crews; - the ability to finance vessels at competitive rates and overall financial stability: - relationships with shipyards and the ability to obtain suitable berths; - · construction management experience, including the ability to procure on-time delivery of new vessels according to customer specifications; - · willingness to accept operational risks pursuant to the charter, such as allowing termination of the charter for force majeure events; and - competitiveness of the bid in terms of overall price.
+- the operator's environmental, health and safety record; - compliance with International Maritime Organization, or IMO, standards and the heightened industry standards that have been set by some energy companies; - shipping industry relationships, reputation for customer service, technical and operating expertise; - shipping experience and quality of ship operations, including cost-effectiveness; - quality, experience and technical capability of crews; - the ability to finance vessels at competitive rates and overall financial stability; - relationships with shipyards and the ability to obtain suitable berths; - construction management experience, including the ability to procure on-time delivery of new vessels according to customer specifications; - · willingness to accept operational risks pursuant to the charter, such as allowing termination of the charter for force majeure events; and - competitiveness of the bid in terms of overall price.

 It is likely that we will face substantial competition for long-term charter business from a number of experienced companies.
+We may not be able to compete profitably as we expand our business into new geographic regions or provide new services.
+New markets may require different skills, knowledge or strategies that we use in our current markets.
 Many of these competitors have significantly greater financial resources than we do.
 It is also likely that we will face increased numbers of competitors entering into our transportation sectors, including in the drybulk sector.
 Many of these competitors have strong reputations and extensive resources and experience.
 Increased competition may cause greater price competition, especially for long-term charters.

 As a result of these factors, we may be unable to expand our relationships with existing customers or obtain new customers for long-term charters on a profitable basis, if at all.
-However, even if we are successful in employing our vessels under longer term charters, our vessels will not be available for trading in the spot market during an upturn in the drybulk market cycle, when spot trading may be more profitable.
+However, even if we are successful in employing our vessels under longer term charters, our vessels will not be available for trading in the spot market during an upturn in the drybulk and container market cycle, when spot trading may be more profitable.
 If we cannot successfully employ our vessels in profitable time charters our results of operations and operating cash flow could be adversely affected.